Thinking of visiting the Descanso Gardens in La Cañada Flintridge, California? Here are the most energizing and fun things to do in Descanso Gardens.

-You could easily spend a whole day here exploring all that Descanso Gardens has to offer.
+You could easily spend a whole day here exploring all that Descanso Gardens offers.
 But if you’re short on time, we recommend checking out the Rose Garden and Japanese Garden.

-The Japanese Garden, with its tranquil koi ponds, serene footbridges, and picturesque views, taking a stroll through the Japanese Garden is a must-do while at Descanso Gardens.
-In March, the white cherry blossoms are fully bloomed and making it an ideal time to visit if you’d like to experience it.
+The Japanese Garden with its tranquil koi ponds, serene footbridges, and picturesque views, taking a stroll through the Japanese Garden is a must-do while at Descanso Gardens.
+The white cherry blossoms are fully bloomed in March, making it an ideal time to visit if you’d like to experience it.

 The Rose Garden is also a favorite among visitors.
-With over 200 varieties of roses, the Descanso Rose Garden is one of the largest and most diverse collections in all of Southern California.
-Although the roses bloom at different times of the year.
+With over 200 varieties of roses, the Descanso Rose Garden is one of the largest and most diverse collections in Southern California.
+However, the roses bloom at different times of the year.